osamahan999/genetic-algorithm/README.md

 This is done without multithreading to compare to the multithreaded version

 3. Then, utilizing a weighing function, I check to see which populations have the best value based on their errors.
 The weighing function then tells us a % that we should give to each population for a weighted random parent-choosing process.

+I also implemented a TOP_X parent choosing process.
+This only weighs the top X amout of individuals, and picks parents from those.
+I implemented this by using seleciton sort because i was lazy and didnt want to implement qsort, and found that its much slower.
+Much much slower, such that even if I were using qsort which is a factor faster, would not make a difference.

 4. Utilize the weights to pseudo randomly decide the parents, and then have them have children using a crossover function What this crossover function does is it chooses a gene from each parents and flips a coin for which one goes into the child.